 Influencer marketing has never been more popular with businesses and organizations.
 Consumers no longer trust the brand or media and corporations.
 Marketers and public relations people have understood the importance of going through the influencers to reach their customers again.
 However, entrepreneurs and leaders of corporations still misunderstand the role and function of influencers.
-The debate currently raging is whether influencers should be paid or not.
+The debate currently raging on the question: Are influencers earned media or paid media?

 Should we pay the influencers?

 At this point, opinions are divided and fluctuate depending on the market in which they operate.
 AUGURE conducted a study of more than 600 communications officials, which revealed that just over 30% of European respondents reward influencers while in the US that figure rises to over 54%.
 Statistics that have many of my colleagues wince.

 On one side there are those who claim the influencers gain notoriety and credibility by partnering with brands, and they would hurt their influence by agreeing to be paid.
 On the other, there are the defenders (of which I tend to belong) who argue that influencers deserve to be compensated in the same way as any service provider.
 So when will we pay the influencers?

 There are no rules to follow.
 In my opinion, it comes from the ethics and personal motivation of each influencer.
 But when a company or organization uses an influencer to create content or to promote a brand or product, compensation should be treated as a normal and fair trade for their time.
 Most of the time, opinion leaders are independent contractors, and no contractor delivers products and services for free.